cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ## Preparation

 Follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (Ruby, RubyGem, Bundler and Jekyll).
-In addition, to use the funny script tools, we also need to install [Python](https://www.python.org/downloads/)(version 3.5 or abover), [ruamel.yaml](https://pypi.org/project/ruamel.yaml/) and [fswatch](http://emcrisostomo.github.io/fswatch/getting.html).
+In addition, to use the funny script tools, we also need to install [Python](https://www.python.org/downloads/)(version 3.5 or abover) and [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).

-Next, [fork Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/fork) and then clone the replicated repository locally.
+Next, [fork](https://github.com/cotes2020/jekyll-theme-chirpy/fork) **Chirpy** and then clone your replicated repository locally.

-## Install Jekyll plugins
+## Install Jekyll Plugins

 Go to root directory of the repository and run the following: